+Made in PA.
+It makes a difference.

-- Exhibitor must be an individual (age 8 through and including 18 years ONLY) who is a Pennsylvania resident; one entry per person. - 2.
-Entrants may NOT have won 1st place in the PA PreferredTM Chocolate Cookie, Brownie or Bar Baking contest at any other fair this year. - Entry must be a plate of 6 cookies, brownies or bars made from "scratch" (no mixes). - 4.
-Cookies, Brownies or Bars must feature chocolate or cocoa as a main ingredient. - 5.
-At least one (1) ingredient must be a PA PreferredTM product.
-Ingredient is to be identified as "PA PreferredTM" with its brand name in the cookie-brownie-bar recipe.
-All package labels from the PA PreferredTM product(s) used, including the name of the product, must accompany the recipe.
-Look for the blue and yellow PA PreferredTM logo on the ingredient packaging to ensure that the product was produced in Pennsylvania.
-Please note some packaging may not have the blue and gold logo.
-A list of PA PreferredTM milk and egg producers can be found at www.facebook.com/PaPreferred.
-You can also search for products at www.papreferred.com. - 6.
-Entry must be submitted for judging on a doily set on top of a cardboard or a disposable plate.
-(All pans, plates and dishes are considered to be disposable and will not be returned.) - 7.
-Recipe(s) must be submitted with the entry, printed on one side of 8-1/2" x 11" paper.
+- 6. Entry must be submitted for judging on a food safe disposable setting.
+(All pans, plates and dishes are considered to be disposable and will not be returned.) - Recipe(s) must be submitted with the entry, printed on one side of 8-1/2" x 11" paper.
 Recipe must list all ingredients, quantities, and the preparation instructions.
+PA PreferredTM ingredients are to be identified in writing as "PA Preferred" along with the brand name in the recipe (ex: PA Preferred Eggs - Weis brand; PA Preferred Milk - Galliker's brand; PA Preferred Berries - Strite's Orchards).
 Entrant's name, age, address and phone number must be printed on the back side of all the pages.
-PA PreferredTM product labels must be attached to the recipe.
-(All recipes and cookies-brownies-bars will become the property of the Fair or PA Farm Show and will not be returned.) - 8.
-Refrigeration is not available at the fair or PA Farm Show.
+PA PreferredTM product labels should be attached to the recipe.
+(All recipes and cookies-brownies-bars will become the property of the Fair or PA Farm Show and will not be returned.) - Refrigeration is not available at the fair or PA Farm Show.
 Entries that require refrigeration after baking must indicate so in the recipe.
-Those entries will not be sold, auctioned or otherwise distributed for consumption after judging, for food safety reasons. - 9.
-The First Place Winner is eligible to participate in the PA Farm Show competition in January. - 10.
+Those entries will not be sold, auctioned or otherwise distributed for consumption after judging for food safety reasons. - 9.
 Judging will be based on the following criteria:

-Flavor (aroma, taste, balance of flavorings 30 Texture (appropriate for the type of cookie-brownie-bar) 25 Inside Characteristics (even grain, evenly baked; free from air pockets) 20 Outside Characteristics (uniform size, shape, appearance; overall appeal) 15 Creativity 10 TOTAL POINTS 100
+Flavor (aroma, taste, balance of flavorings 30 Texture (appropriate for the type of cookie-brownie-bar) Inside Characteristics (even grain, evenly baked; free from air pockets) 20 Outside Characteristics (uniform size, shape, appearance; overall appeal) 15 Creativity 10 TOTAL POINTS 100

-The PA Farm Show Contest is sponsored by the PA State Association of County Fairs - www.pafairs.org and PA Dept. of Agriculture's PA PreferredTM program - www.papreferred.com.
-PA Farm Show Competition Prizes: 1st - \$250, 2nd - \$100, 3rd - \$50.
+First Place Winner is eligible for the PA Farm Show competition.
+At the PA FARM SHOW level, this contest is sponsored by PA Dept. of Agriculture's PA PreferredTM program - www.papreferred.com.
+PA Farm Show Competition Prizes: 1st - \$500, 2nd - \$250, 3rd - \$100, 4th and 5th - Rosette Ribbon

-RULES.
-Section 2 and 3
+RULES, Section 2 and 3

-- 1. Use only standard mason-type clear pint or quart glass jars for preserving and exhibiting fruits, vegetables and meats.
+- Use only standard mason-type clear pint or quart glass jars for preserving and exhibiting fruits, vegetables and meats.
 Use only standard clear jelly glasses for exhibiting in classes in section four. - 2.
-Green or other colored jars are unacceptable. - 3.
-Use two-piece self-sealing lids (flat discs and metal screw bands) for sealing all jars. no paraffin may be used. - 4.
-Metal screw bands may be loosely applied while transporting jars to and from fair to prevent damage; however, screw bands must be removed from jars before exhibiting entries. - 5.
-All food not in standard jars or not sealed with self-sealing lids will be disqualified by the judge. - 6.
+Green or other colored jars are unacceptable. - Use two-piece self-sealing lids (flat discs and metal screw bands) for sealing all jars. no paraffin may be used. - Metal screw bands may be loosely applied while transporting jars to and from fair to prevent damage; however, screw bands must be removed from jars before exhibiting entries. - All food not in standard jars or not sealed with self-sealing lids will be disqualified by the judge. - 6.
 Entries must have been processed since the last fair.

-JUDGING, Section 2 and 3
+JUDGING.
+Section 2 and 3

-- 1. Canned fruits and vegetables to be judged on quality, clearness of liquid, perfectness of material, uniformity of product, color and general appearance and container. - 2.
-Judges will not consider fancy pack as increasing standard of exhibits. - 3.
-Canned goods will be eliminated from competition if the liquid is lower than recommended. - 4.
-Judges will disqualify any jars which appear to have artificial coloring or preservative added.
-This includes the addition of soda to vegetables and undercooking of entries. - 5.
-Judges are privileged to open and sample canned goods and jellies if such treatment appears necessary in making a decision.
+- 1. Canned fruits and vegetables to be judged on quality, clearness of liquid, perfectness of material, uniformity of product, color and general appearance and container. - Judges will not consider fancy pack as increasing standard of exhibits. - Canned goods will be eliminated from competition if the liquid is lower than recommended. - Judges will disqualify any jars which appear to have artificial coloring or preservative added.
+This includes the addition of soda to vegetables and undercooking of entries. - Judges are privileged to open and sample canned goods and jellies if such treatment appears necessary in making a decision.